 Check in with lions, elephants, giant pandas, naked mole-rats, cheetahs and black-footed ferrets.
 The downloadable activity packet helps kids learn about animal behavior and habitats.

 Make something; make a difference!
 Take a brain break with these quick, easy and fun conservation craft activities for kids of all ages.

 Calling all animal lovers and budding conservationists!
 Join Zoo Guardians, a new mobile game where players build their own zoos, care for animals and find out what it takes to be a conservation hero.

 Looking for "screen-free" options for your preschooler?
 Smithsonian educators paired some of their favorite objects, animals and artworks with fun activities in these five printable cards.

 Classroom Activities and Lesson Plans for Educators

 Calling all vets-in-training: Dr. Fonz needs your critical thinking skills!
 Analyze evidence and put together clues to diagnose and treat a Zoo animal.

 Open to Grades 2-4 in Maryland, Virginia and Washington, D.C.

-This environmental education program connects students from North America and Latin America through the shared observation and enjoyment of local birds.
+Students from North America and Latin America connect through the shared observation and enjoyment of local birds.
 Use password bta4teachers to access resources.